bacalhau-project/bacalhau/docs/examples/data-engineering/image-processing/index.md

 In this example tutorial, we will show you how to use Bacalhau to process images on a [Landsat dataset](https://ipfs.io/ipfs/QmeZRGhe4PmjctYVSVHuEiA9oSXnqmYa4kQubSHgWbjv72/).

 Bacalhau has the unique capability of operating at a massive scale in a distributed environment.
 This is made possible because data is naturally sharded across the IPFS network amongst many providers.
 We can take advantage of this to process images in parallel.

+## TD;LR
+Processing of images from a dataset using Bacalhau

 ## Prerequisite